-The hard copy of the Jewish Charity Guide is revised, updated and published every February, with charities categorised under subject headings to make selection easier.
+The printed copy of the Jewish Charity Guide is revised, updated and published every March, with charities categorised under subject headings to make selection easier.
 The website is updated regularly so you can always check back here for the latest information and contact details on UK Jewish charities.

 The Guide is also a vital communal reference tool for people needing to contact Jewish charities for help, or to offer donations, voluntary services, or unwanted goods for charity shops and redistribution to people in need.

 To make an informed choice about Jewish charities go straight to the Jewish Charity Guide.

 MAKE A DONATION TODAY USING OUR DONATE BUTTON SERVICE!